shoppertrail/shoppertrail-uat-guide/README.md

    - Homepage scrolled down - Main page as user scrolls - Should have buttons
      1. Login / Register
-     2. Scan a SHopperTrail QR
+     2. Scan a ShopperTrail QR
      3. About
    - Should include a link for retailer sign-up info (for "Store" users)
    - Should include ShopperTrail Overview Video

    ![Homepage – scroll down](./Homepage_2.jpg)

-   - Main video loads and plays on click (of cover gif or link).
+   - Main video loads and plays (click cover gif or link).
 Loading timer emoji displayes with font.
    - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in, return to user's dashboard.
    - All primary navigation links (Login/Register, Scan a ShopperTrail QR, About) are clickable and lead to the correct pages.
    - On your phone, click the *Scan a ShopperTrail QR* there should be options to show "quick" or "advanced" scanner.